-Students need to bring a note in order to have a tardy excuse.
-No note means unexcused In order for a student to be considered on time, he or she must be in his or her seat when the bell finishes ringing for class to begin.
+- □ Students need to bring a note in order to have a tardy excuse.
+No note means unexcused. - □ In order for a student to be considered on time, he or she must be in his or her seat when the bell finishes ringing for class to begin. - □ Each student will be given three tardies per quarter (all classes combined) with no consequences. - □ Students have three minutes between classes.
+A warning bell will ring one minute before the tardy bell rings. - □ Teachers will report students who are late to class to the Administrator at the beginning of each class period.

-Each student will be given three tardies per quarter (all classes combined) with no consequences.
-Students have three minutes between classes.
-A warning bell will ring one minute before the tardy bell rings.
-Teachers will report students who are late to class to the Administrator at the beginning of each class period.
-Consequences for unexcused tardies (this is for the beginning of the day as well as specific classes throughout the day): See Discipline Policy Ρl ease note - Students will be given a tardy notice which will need to be signed by a rent if consequences for tardies had to be administered. pa - rent if consequences for tardies had to be administered.
-Every three tardies will count as an absence in that particular class.
-Refer to the pa rent if consequences for tardies had to be administered.
-Every three tardies will count as an absence in that particular class.
-Refer to the absence policy to determine when a student will lose credit for a class.
-Students detained by staff members are not considered tardy provided they have a signed
+□ Consequences for unexcused tardies (this is for the beginning of the day as well as specific classes throughout the day): See Discipline Policy

+Please note - Students will be given a tardy notice which will need to be signed by a parent if consequences for tardies had to be administered.

+- □ Every three tardies will count as an absence in that particular class.
+Refer to the absence policy to determine when a student will lose credit for a class. - □ Students detained by staff members are not considered tardy provided they have a signed pass from the teacher detaining them. - □ Continued tardiness will result in a conference with parent, administrator, and board member which could result in possible expulsion.